MarcPozzo/MyProjects/Birds_Detection/Demonstration/README.md

 - Model_Results : Run VGG16, Lenet or Yolov2 and display the number of birds find and the number of False Positives
 - bin : script used by raspberry pi to detect birds
-- Positionnement : script to switch positions in photo view to position in map view Parameter_GPU : first explorations to make the GPU work Train : Train Different versions of custom Lenet neural networks Research_and_optimization_of_parameters : search new parameter such as new classes and try to find the best parameters for images' differences.
+- Positionnement : script to switch positions in photo view to position in map view